Priyaspawar10/LandingPageNetflix1/README.md

-# LandingPageNetflix1
+# NetflixCloneWebsite1
-This is Netflix Landing Page using HTML, CSS and JavaScript.
+This is Netflix Clone Website using HTML, CSS and JavaScript.